|Term||Start Date||End Date||Application Deadline|

 To put knowledge developed through the course to work, students will work individually and in small teams to diagnose public health challenges in local communities and develop proposals for how to solve them.
 They will work closely with faculty from both the U.S.A. and Greece.

-In-class and in-the-field instruction will be complemented by fields trips that will facilitate students’ understanding of class readings and lectures, promote a deeper understanding of the role of culture, social environmental factors, geography, and policy in the emergence of health disparities but also in efforts to eradicate them.
+In-class and in-the-field instruction will be complemented by field trips that will facilitate students’ understanding of class readings and lectures, and promote a deeper understanding of the role of culture, social environmental factors, geography, and policy in the emergence of health disparities but also in efforts to eradicate them.
 Additional field trips and extracurricular activities are also planned for students to get to know and appreciate Crete and the local culture.

-The learning objectives are listed below; program competencies will be included in the syllabus for participants.
+The learning objectives are listed below; program competencies will be included in the syllabus for participants:

-- Explain what social determinants of health are, and, why they matter.
+- Explain what social determinants of health are and why they matter.

 - Evaluate critically claims and evidence regarding the effectiveness of health communication campaigns.

 - Explain the use of Artificial Intelligence to develop health communication tools

 Group assignments include a community health project completed in Greece.
 Individual assignments include readings, research journaling, and a podcast or editorial.